Depeche Mode founding keyboardist Andy Fletcher dies at 60

 The first of these led to a world tour that brought a live album, a documentary, and a legendary concert at the Rose Bowl in Pasadena, California, that represented the pinnacle of the band’s prominence.

-Fletcher assumed a low-profile in the group, his face never as familiar as those of his bandmates.
+A fan of soccer team Chelsea FC with a penchant for chess, Fletcher assumed a low-profile in the group.
+He did not sing or write songs, and his face never as familiar as those of his bandmates.

 “Martin’s the songwriter, Alan’s the good musician, Dave’s the vocalist, and I bum around,” he said in the tour documentary, “101.”

-His death leaves Gahan and Gore as the only permanent members of the band.
+His death leaves Gahan and Gore as the only permanent members.

+Fletcher’s musical peers paid him tribute as word of his death spread.

+“His keyboard sounds crafted not just Depeche Mode’s sonic approach but shifted the direction of Techno, EDM, Downtempo, Triphop, & Electronica.
+Crucial loss,” Living Colour guitarist Vernon Reid tweeted.

 Follow AP Entertainment Writer Andrew Dalton on Twitter: https://twitter.com/andyjamesdalton